Mutable vs. Immutable Data and Strings

 Resources

-Some examples of mutable data:
+Some additional examples of mutable data:

 - The score of a vidoe game.